paulhamsh/SparkMIDICaptain/README.md

 USB Host Shield is here: https://yuuichiakagawa.github.io/USBH_MIDI/  and  https://github.com/felis/USB_Host_Shield_2.0

+This works fully with NimBLE 1.4.3.
+With NimBLE 2.3.6 there is an issue with the app connecting to the ESP32 - the code needs to be updated to cope with the changes in v2.

+For now it is recommended to use NimBLE 1.4.3.
+There are two versions - src/v143 and src/236

 On startup, you should see this 9turn on the Spark amp first!: